CoderDojoLu/blog.coderdojo.lu/content/eskills4jobs.md

 <a href="https://en.wikipedia.org/wiki/Wikipedia:Too_long;_didn%27t_read" target="_blank">tl;dr</a>:

 CoderDojo Luxembourg will be present on the <a href="http://eskills4jobs.lu" target=_blank>eSkills4Jobs</a> event on the 15th of December.
-We will start at 13:00 and it will last approximately until 14:30
+We will start at 12:30 and it will last approximately until 14:00 and are graciously supported by <a href="https://hack4kids.lu/" target="_blank">Hack4Kids</a>

 # Long Version